🩺 Key Preventive Screenings: How to Protect Your Health for Years to Come

 For Men

-• Prostate: Discuss with your doctor from age 50 (from 45 if at high risk).
+• Prostate: Discuss with your doctor starting at age 50 (or 45 if at high risk).

 • Testicles: Self-exam and check-up during a doctor’s visit.